FAU-Inf2/ARES/README.md

 ```
 ./gradlew executeJunitEvaluation -PappArgs="['OUTPUT_PATH']" ,
 ```
 - Depending on your internet connection and device, this can take over an hour to execute.
-The execution requires a download from the JUnit repository and needs to checkout several thousand revisions.
+The execution requires a download of the JUnit repository and needs to checkout several thousand revisions.

 ## License